cedricphdivry/academic-writing-markdown/examples/dissertation/0_frontmatter.md

 \OnehalfSpacing

 \begin{abstract}
-This dummy thesis demonstrates all the moving parts of the template: front matter, epigraphs, math, figures, tables, cross-references, citations, and back matter (LoF/LoT/References).
+This dummy thesis demonstrates how to structure and typeset a long-form academic document written entirely in Markdown and exported to PDF with Pandoc.
+Drawing on public domain texts, it illustrates the use of front matter, chapter styles, citations, footnotes, figures, tables, cross-references, lists of figures and tables, and bibliographies.
+In combination with the accompanying README (setup and workflow) and the Markdown Cookbook (syntax recipes), this document shows how all the elements of the template come together in a coherent workflow.
 \end{abstract}

 <!-- End of frontmatter: normal page numbering from now on -->